-It shows a nonspecific splaying/non-fusion of the posterior elements of the spine, which usually cannot be differentiated from the other spinal dysraphisms.
+It shows a non-specific splaying / non-fusion of the posterior elements of the spine, which usually cannot be differentiated from the other spinal dysraphisms.

-US will show the vertebral arch defector defect associated with an elongated spinal cord with the placode attached to an intrathecal echogenic fatty mass that protrudes in the dorsal subcutaneous tissue (see case 2).
+Ultrasound will show the vertebral arch defector defect associated with an elongated spinal cord with the placode attached to an intrathecal echogenic fatty mass that protrudes in the dorsal subcutaneous tissue (see case 2).

 - spina bifida